Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 - Dry hands using a clean paper towel.

 Keep Counters & Equipment Clean: Wash counters and equipment with soap and water immediately after use.
-Sanitize with a chlorine solution of ¾ teaspoon liquid household bleach per quart of water, especially after contact with raw meats.
+Sanitize with a chlorine solution of 1 tablespoon liquid household bleach per gallon of water, especially after contact with raw meats.

-Use a bleach solution to sanitize the kitchen drain and disposal as well.
-Food particles get trapped and the moist environment is ideal for bacterial growth.
-Dishes and other utensils should be washed immediately in hot, soapy water and then air-dried, or cleaned in an automatic dishwasher.
+Use a bleach solution to sanitize the kitchen drain and dispose of it.
+Food particles get trapped, and the moist environment is ideal for bacterial growth.
+Dishes and other utensils should be washed immediately in hot, soapy water, air-dried, or cleaned in an automatic dishwasher.

-Bacteria can live in kitchen towels, sponges and cloths.
+Bacteria can live in kitchen towels, sponges, and cloths.
 Wash kitchen towels and cloths regularly and always after using them to clean up raw meat juices, or use paper towels and throw them away.
-Wash kitchen cloths and towels in the hot cycle of the washing machine and dry them in the dryer before reusing them.
+Wash kitchen cloths and towels in the washing machine’s hot cycle and dry them in the dryer before reusing them.
 Sanitize a non-metal kitchen sponge by heating it, while still wet, in a microwave oven for 1 to 1½ minutes.
 Avoid burns by allowing the sponge to cool before using it.

-Keep Cutting Boards Clean: Whether using a wooden or plastic cutting board, it is important to keep it clean and to prevent cross-contamination after cutting raw meat, poultry and seafood.
+Keep Cutting Boards Clean: Whether using a wooden or plastic cutting board, keeping it clean and preventing cross-contamination after cutting raw meat, poultry, and seafood is important.
 Non-porous surfaces are easier to clean than wood.
 It is best to keep one cutting board for fresh produce and bread and a separate one for raw meats.
-This will prevent bacteria on a cutting board that is used for raw meat, poultry or seafood from contaminating a food that requires no further cooking.
+This will prevent bacteria on a cutting board used for raw meat, poultry, or seafood from contaminating a food that requires no further cooking.

-Sanitize Cutting Boards Occasionally: Both wooden and plastic cutting boards can be sanitized with a solution of ¾ teaspoon liquid chlorine bleach per quart of water.
+Sanitize Cutting Boards Occasionally: Both wooden and plastic cutting boards can be sanitized with a solution of 1 tablespoon liquid chlorine bleach per gallon of water.
 Flood the surface with the bleach solution and allow it to stand for several minutes, then rinse and air dry or pat dry with fresh paper towels.

 Replace Battered Cutting Boards: Even plastic boards wear out over time.
 Once cutting boards become excessively worn or develop hard-to-clean grooves, they should be discarded.